Alia5/SISR/.github/ISSUE_TEMPLATE/bug_report.md

 ## To Reproduce

-Steps to reproduce the behavior:
+**Exact** steps to reproduce the behavior:

 1. Connect hardware as '...'
 2. Run command '...'
 3. See error

+(Imagine you're explaining what you are doing to someone who hasn't the slightest Idea about computers)

 ## Expected Behavior
 <!-- What you expected to happen -->